skylarweaver/front-end-afa/src/pages/index.md

       Skylar will ride a Suzuki TU250x motorcycle 17,000 miles along the Pan-American Highway through Central and South America to Patagonia.
-Along the way, he will be hosting several support group events for Latin Americans living with Alopecia, while also raising funds for Alopecia research and support.
+Along the way, he will be hosting several support group events for Latin Americans living with Alopecia.
+Donations will go towards funding these support group events and advancing alopecia research.

-    content2: 'Through this adventure, Skylar hopes to acheive the following goals:'
+    content2: 'Through this adventure, Skylar hopes to achieve the following goals:'
     goal1: Support those living with the disease.
-    goal2: Raise awareness and educate the public about alopecia areata.
+    goal2: Raise awareness and educate the public about Alopecia.
-    goal3: Support research to find a cure for alopecia areata.
+    goal3: Support research to find a cure for Alopecia.
   ctaText: See Skylar's Journey
   section: What's the Journey?
 section4: